-An inverse function or an anti function is defined as a function, which can reverse another function.
+An inverse function or an anti function is defined as a function, which can reverse into another function.
 In simple words, if any function “f” takes x to y then, the inverse of “f” i.e. “f-1” will take y to x.
 We will cover here all the topics regarding the inverse function is denoted by f-1 or F-1.
 We should not confuse (-1) with exponent or reciprocal here.